Modbury Tournament Definitions

 The tournament committe will determine the number of rounds and rate of play based on the number of players on the night.

-Finances and availability of experienced players willing to teach may affect what happens on the night.
+Finances and availability of experienced players willing to teach may affect what happens on the night, up to and including changing the lecture to a standard tournament type.

 I'm not tellin'.
 It's a secret.